-Registered authors are required to record presentation of their paper according to the instructions on this page
+Registered authors are required to record a presentation of their paper according to the instructions on this page.

 All video submissions will be verified for video/audio quality by EAI and we strongly recommend that you submit your presentation well ahead of the submission deadline.
 This will allow time for EAI to verify your submission quickly, and for you to re-record and re-submit it in case it does not meet the technical specifications.

 - For video, capture a single screen with your presentation/slides in full screen.
 Advance the slides as if presenting normally.
-Video feed of the presenter (such as via webcam) is not required.
+A video feed of the presenter (such as via webcam) is not required.

 - For audio, we recommend using an external microphone whenever possible.
 Using the microphone built into your webcam and/or laptop is also acceptable, but please ensure that you minimize ambient noise.